 10 Architectural Photography Tips for Planning a Photo Shoot

 These architectural photography tips will help you prepare before the shoot and the result will be better photographs, an easier shoot and avoiding costly delays.
-Paying attention to detail, having a schedule and collaborating with your photographer helps enusure you get the images you need to promote your business.
+Paying attention to detail, having a schedule and collaborating with your photographer helps ensure you get the images you need to promote your business.

 1. Site Access

 It’s critical that the photography crew have access to the premises being photographed.
 Details to consider ahead of time are:

 - the specific areas that the photographer and his team will access